rern/RuneOS/README.md

 - For all **Raspberry Pi**: Zero, 1, 2, 3 and 4 (3+: not yet tested but should work)
 - Create **RuneAudio+R e** from [**Arch Linux Arm**](https://archlinuxarm.org/about/downloads) latest releases.
 - Interactive interface by [**Dialog**](https://invisible-island.net/dialog/)
+- Options:
+	- Run `ROOT` partition on USB drive
+	- Run on USB only - no SD card (boot from USB)
-- Option to pre-configure Wi-Fi connection (headless mode)
+	- Pre-configure Wi-Fi connection (headless mode)
-- Options to exclude features, it can be as light as possible in terms of build time and disk space.
+	- Exclude features (can be as light as possible in terms of build time and disk space)
-- Option to run `ROOT` partition on USB drive (good for hard drive)
-	- Not suitable for thumb drive
-	- May require powered USB hub for hard drive
-- Option for USB only - no SD card: (run both `BOOT` and `ROOT` partitions on USB drive)
-	- Raspberry Pi: 3 and 2 v1.2 only (4 not yet supported)
-	- Boot duration: 10+ seconds longer (detect no sd card > read boot loader into memory > boot)
-	- May require powered USB hub for hard drive

 **Procedure**
 - Prepare partitions